Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-63-torn.md

 The Long Chant says that we all play our role in the Almighty’s great plan.
 Is that not helplessness?

-And yet… I have always found comfort in the thought that there *is* a plan, even if understanding it is beyond me.
+And yet...
+I have always found comfort in the thought that there *is* a plan, even if understanding it is beyond me.
 There is comfort in faith, in trusting that I am paying my Penance.
 That thought has always made the cruelty of the world above make sense.
-And I am… comfortable, when the world makes sense.
+And I am... comfortable, when the world makes sense.
 It is only now that my sense of the world is disturbed that I find myself uncomfortable.

-*"Helplessness is like a heavy blanket: It smothers at the same time as it comforts."* I cannot escape that thought, no matter how I try… Because it is true.
+*"Helplessness is like a heavy blanket: It smothers at the same time as it comforts."* I cannot escape that thought, no matter how I try...
+Because it is true.
 My faith was comfortable, yet what I had faith *in* was my own helplessness.

 But how can I be anything else?